-The group of Thomas Hausner researches both the impact on the central nervous system (CNS) and the peripheral nervous system.
+The group around David Hercher and Thomas Hausner examines both the impact on the central nervous system (CNS) and the peripheral nervous system.
 In the area of the CNS, reducing secondary damages of spinal cord injuries is essential.
 The research focus is therefore put on:

 - New therapeutic aspects

 Furthermore, the group researches the peripheral nervous system.
 The aim is thereby to improve the regeneration of peripheral nerves as well as the re-innervation to targeted organs such as skeletal muscles.
 Emphasis is put on: